-I’ve loved words as long as I can remember.
-My earliest memories involve reading, and writing stories at the kitchen table on my first typewriter when I was around 10 years old.
-Being a writer is all I have ever wanted to do.
+I‘ve loved words as long as I can remember.
+My earliest memories involve reading, and I started writing stories at the kitchen table on my first typewriter when I was around 10 years old.

 My background in print and publishing dates back to the mid 1980s, when I started as a ‘free’ junior sports reporter at a community newspaper.
-Since then I have written literally thousands of stories, and have been privileged to interview some incredible people from all walks of life.
-My feature articles have appeared in many national and niche publications.
+Since then I have written literally thousands of stories, and have been fortunate to interview some incredible people from all walks of life.

 I’m a former member of the New Zealand Military Historical Society, and served for several years as a committee member of the New Zealand Society of Authors, Canterbury branch.